 Transculturalvisions delivers creative projects inspired by the cultural experiences and heritage of Britain’s diverse communities.
 Our purpose is to advance public appreciation of diverse cultures; and further understanding about the dynamics that promote positive interethnic relations and a shared sense of belonging.

-Established in 2014, Transculturalvisions’ first project is Singing Cultures – a music education project providing opportunities to learn about, perform and debate the cultural legacy of Nigerian Classical Music.
+Established in 2014, Transculturalvisions’ first project is Singing Cultures – a music education project providing opportunities to learn about, perform and debate the cultural legacy of African Classical Music.

 • challenge ideas of ethnic groups as culturally incompatible.